Computing the one-parameter Nielsen number for homotopies on the n-torus: Applications

-Therefore, for the cases $II, III$ and $IV$ of classification presented in \cite[Theorem 2.2]{G-P-V-04}, we can conclude that the minimum number of circles in $Fix(f)$ is given by Equation \eqref{eq-GVP}.

-The number in Equation \eqref{eq-GVP} appeared in \cite[Theorem 4.1]{G-P-V-04} only to decide when $f$ could be deformed to a fixed point free map, by a fiberwise homotopy.
-Here we have a complete description, that is, the number in Equation \eqref{eq-GVP} is the minimum number of circles in $Fix(f),$ in the case that $N(f|_{T^{2}}) = 0.$
+In case $n=2$ the number $|det(A)|$ appeared in the main theorem of \cite{G-P-V-04} to say only when a fiber map $f : M(h) \to M(h)$ can be deformed or not to a fixed point free map over $S^{1}.$ Here we give a complete description because we proved that $|det(A)|$ is the minimum number of path components in $Fix(f)$ up to deformations over $S^{1}.$ Therefore $f$ can be deformed to a fixed point free map over $S^{1}$ if and only if $|det(A)| = 0$ in the case where $h \in \mathcal{H}.$

-The discussion above also was made in \cite{S-14}.
-But in \cite[Theorem 5.2]{S-14} was presented the computation of the minimal number of path components of $Fix(f)$ only in few cases.
-The Theorem \ref{main-theorem-1} allow us to presented a complete description in the cases $II, III$ and $IV$ of \cite[Theorem 2.1]{G-P-V-04}.